COVID 19 Community Resources

 People receiving unemployment MUST check into CONNECT every two weeks to request and receive their unemployment benefits.
 Work search and work registration requirements for claimants began again June 1, 2021.
 Claimants will need to satisfy these requirements to remain eligible to receive unemployment benefits from the state.

-Food Stamps: All recipients’ benefits amounts are increased to the maximum monthly allotment based on household size through June.
-Work requirements are reinstated effective June 1, 2021.
-The online EBT program which allows recipients to purchase groceries online with an EBT card now includes the following retailers: ALDI, Amazon, BJ’s Wholesale Club, Publix, and Walmart
+Food Stamps: Work requirements are reinstated effective June 1, 2021.
+The online EBT program which allows recipients to purchase groceries online with an EBT card now includes the following retailers: ALDI, Amazon, BJ’s Wholesale Club, Publix, and Walmart.
+Florida is no longer offering the maximum monthly allotment for SNAP recipients and has returned to providing benefits based on household size, gross income, and expenses paid.

 Make your SNAP dollars go twice as far!
 Buy one, get one on all fresh or frozen produce at Evans Community Market.
 1361 Florida Ave NE, Palm Bay FL Mon - Sat 7 am - 5 pm; www.evanscenter.org